-After the Lewis and Clark Expedition, the Hudson's Bay Company started actively trading fur with the Indians, and the Americans and English soon shared an intense rivalry over the fur trade.
+After the Lewis and Clark Expedition, the Hudson's Bay Company started trading furs with the Indians, and the Americans and English soon shared an intense rivalry over the fur trade.

-In 1825 the Hudson's Bay Company established a trading post at Fort Vancouver and relocated its regional headquarters there.
-It was built with a double purpose – to serve as a trading post for the fur traders but also to establish Great Britain's claim on the Northwest Territory.
+In 1825, the Hudson's Bay Company established a trading post at Fort Vancouver and moved its regional headquarters there.
+It was built for two purposes – to serve as a trading post for fur traders and establish Great Britain's claim on the Northwest Territory.

 Fur traders working for the Hudson's Bay Company traveled an area of more than 700,000 square miles that stretched from Russian Alaska to Mexican California and from the Rocky Mountains to the Pacific Ocean.
-Ships sailed from London around Cape Horn and then to Fort Vancouver via the Hawaiian Islands.
-Trappers crossing overland faced a journey of 2,000 miles that took three months.
+Ships sailed from London around Cape Horn and then to Fort Vancouver via the Kingdom of Hawai'i.
+Trappers crossing overland faced a three-month journey of 2,000 miles.

 The oldest non-native settlement

 Today, the city of Vancouver incorporates the Fort Vancouver National Historic Site, which is the oldest non-native settlement in the Pacific Northwest.
 Although primarily a fur-trading post, Fort Vancouver employed more people at agriculture than any other activity.
 It was a British establishment, but the primary languages spoken were French Canadian and Chinook.